-The easiest way to raise money for The Hunger Project is by using our online partners JustGiving.
-Anyone can set up their own unique online sponsorship page which enables friends, family and colleagues to sponsor you conveniently via debit or credit card.
+The easiest way to raise money for The Hunger Project is by using our online partners JustGiving, Virgin Money Giving or MyDonate.
+Anyone can set up their own unique online sponsorship page (or a team page) which enables friends, family and colleagues to sponsor you conveniently via debit or credit card.

 Sponsorship raised this way is automatically credited to you and goes directly to the charity’s bank account, making it easy for everyone.